DrExpresso/SupremeAIO/README.md

 - [ ] **Mac Support**

 # Install
 > - Download and **run the exe file as Administrator**, installer will automatically extract and install files to your local C drive in program files.
 Application is 32 bit.
+If you need any help contact my [Twitter](https://twitter.com/DrExpresso).

 # Usage
 After installation you want to load the bot up and add your billing information under File > Profile Editor.